 Here in Milwaukee, Wisconsin, school children have enjoyed 3 consecutive days off from school due to extreme sub-zero temperatures.
 But, as the old Norwegian saying goes, “There’s no such thing as bad weather, only bad clothes.”
 Stir crazy, my boys and I bundled up head to toe, then went outside for some extreme winter science—to create and observe fascinating frozen bubbles.

-The bubbles formed ice crystals, frosted, then completely collapsed into fragments.
+The bubbles formed crystals, froze, then completely collapsed into fragments.
 My oldest son enjoyed scooping up the shattered bubbles with his hand and blowing them into the sky like foam.

-What a magical, chilly activity!
+What a magical activity!
 One that my children will remember for a long time, for sure!